smtilson/pp4-playlist-manager/Testing.md

 ### Bugs Addressed

+- Bug: The superuser was unable to log in due to a CSRF token issue.
+There is a long error message that is in the bug report on GitHub.

+Fix: I found a [StackOverflow answer](https://stackoverflow.com/questions/10388033/csrf-verification-failed-request-aborted) that addressed the issue.
+The solution was to add a list of trusted origins to the settings file.

+- Bug: When obtaining credentials using Oauth, the operation stalled at the last step and would not complete.

+Fix: This ended up happening because I was using Gitpod.
+The problem disappeared completely when I started using my local machine as the development environment.

+- Bug: Getting 302 status code instead of 200 when trying to revoke tokens.

+Fix: I needed to import the requests library in order to handle part of the procedure.

+- Bug: There were too many credential objects being created.

+Fix: The code was just creating new credential objects instead of updating the existing one.
+The code was easy to fix.
+The methods set_credentials was implemented to address this.

+- Bug: The up and down buttons for moving entries on the Edit Queue page weren't working correctly.
+The down button wasn't moving the entry and the up button was moving it up two spots.

+Fix: I missed some instances of some attributes when refactoring.
+Being careful was enough to spot the errors.

+- Bug: Delete button disappeared after syncing.

+Fix: Carefully inspecting the template logic in the control panel section fixed the issue.

+- Bug: Sync was sending invalid positions for playlist items to YouTube.

+Fix: I was storing positions inappropriately earlier.
+I fixed this but didn't change the initial assignment of the position.
+It was easily addressed.

+- Bug: The search stopped working.
+I was searching each time the page reloaded which used too many PAI resources.
+I tried to fix this and broke search completely.

+Fix: The value I was setting `recent_search` to was Falsy for some reason.
+Changing this fixed the issue.

+- Bug: Move up button on queue entries not working.

+Fix: The function name I was using was already in use by Django.
+There was also a logical issue.
+Changing from </> to <=/>= addressed the logical issue.
+For the other I simply changed the name of the method.

+- Bug: Creating Queue throws JSON non-serializeable error.

+Fix: I was attempting to attach a queue object to a session, and that was causing this error.
+I instead used a to_dict method.
+I believe now I just use the queue's id.

+- Bug: Adding entries to queue did not increase its length.

+Fix: This was occurring when I was increasing the length manually, when adding entries, as opposed to referencing `queue.entries.all()`.
+The initial issue was that I had not copied the relevant code to the view.
+Since then, I have switched to using `queue.entries.all()`.

+- Bug: When trying to log in a super user an exception was thrown saying: "'Manager' object has no attribute 'get_by_natural_key' error in Django?"

+Fix: I used an article to help build my custom user model.
+I thought the manager code was superfluous so I deleted it.
+It was necessary and adding it back addressed this error.

+- Bug: After sign in of a new account, there is an error because the profile object doesn't exist yet.

+Fix: The issues was related to the creation of the credentials object.
+I let the credentials object be null at the time of profile creation.
+I then add default credentials when they first visit the profile page if they do not have any.

+- Bug: Signout link in navbar is not working.

+Fix: This was from when my account related pages where inheriting from the default all-auth base, not my base.html template.
+Adjusting this addressed the issue.

+Bug: After access token has expires the refresh process is failing because an exception is being thrown.

+Fix: The issue was cuased by translating between my credentials object and Googles Credentials object.
+Because I was going from JSON to a dictionary to a field in a database, then back to a dict then a google credentials instance, some extraneous characters were introduced.
+In particular, the scopes value of `["http://..."]` becomes `'["http://..."]'`, and then some extra characters get introduced.
+I changed the value being passed to my method which produces an instance of the google credentials object.

+- Bug: I was getting "too many redirect" errors.
+I added some logic to try and catch bad responses.
+I was not careful enough when doing this.

+Fix: Carefully fixing the logic of the views addressed this.

+- Bug: When attempting to move entries around, the actual entry changes.
+This appears to be rectified if the page is refreshed, so it is an issue with the JS function.

+Fix: In the JS file, I hardcoded the domain.
+So it was fetching data from the wrong backend.
+Now, JS gets the domain from the window object.

+- Bug: None of the movement buttons are working on the deployed site.

+Fix: It was similar to the above.
+And then there was a redirect that was getting triggered because the request object that fetch gives to django is an anonymous user and so it will always trigger the user!=owner condition.
+Removed that redirect from the swap view.
+Also added headers to the fetch requests and changed the URL for the view since the queue id is not relevant.
+Then there was the issue of static files being disabled.

+- Bug: With the deployed and local versions of the app, the redirect uri isn't matching.

+Fix: I changed how the redirect uri is set so it now depends on some environment variables.

+- Bug: The position buttons are not appearing for a queue owner.

+Fix: Adjusted logic in the template.

+- Bug: When a guest visits the edit queue page, owner buttons are appearing.

+Fix: Adjust the logic in the template.

+- Bug: Publish was throwing an error.

+Fix: The user didn't yet have tokens.
+I adjusted the logic in the template so the button is hidden in that case.
+Error handling has also been added on the back end to catch this.

+- Bug: Search is throwing an error on the deployed site.

+Fix: Removed the quotes around the value of the YOUTUBE_API_KEY config var on Heroku.

+- Bug: When I remove an entry from the queue it should cause the queue to no longer register as synced.

+Fix: I changed which iterator is used t determine if the queue is synced or not.

+- Bug: When I have published a queue and then add an entry and sync it, the new song is added at the end.

+Fix: Sync did not yet remove items from the playlist.
+Implementing Sync completely fixed this bug.

+- Bug: Two entries on the same playlist had the same position.

+Fix: I added a resort method which is called and prevents this from persisting.

 ### Bugs Left in
 The following bugs are things that were left in.
 I was either unable to find a solution because of ability, the underlying technology over which I have no control (see the first Bug listed), or I ran out of time.